Nixa's Fugitt and Eli to wrestle for State championships today

 For the Tigers, first-round winners included Strick, Moison, Conway and Tennison.

-Strick recorded a pin in 2:55 to beat Ben Stubblefield, of Eureke, while Moison won by a 13-5 major decision over Griffin Horman, of Jackson, Conway pinned Augustus Lodholz, of St. Louis University, in 2:42 and Tennison won 3-1 versus Stevie Gabb, of Fort Osage.
+Strick recorded a pin in 2:55 to beat Ben Stubblefield of Eureka while Moison won by a 13-5 major decision over Griffin Horman of Jackson.
+Conway pinned Augustus Lodholz of St. Louis University High in 2:42 and Tennison won 3-1 over Stevie Gabb of Fort Osage.

 Ozark's Lucas Campbell (120), Elijah Maskrod (132) and Riley Sundlie (152) all dropped their openers.